KelvinJC/Click-bait/README.md

 ### User behaviour
 * Number of users
-* Number of cookies per user on average
 * Number of unique visits by all users per month
 * How many times was each product viewed?
 * Number of events for each event type?